cyrilbur-ibm/mboxbridge/README.md

 host which will be discussed later.

-To initiate a request the host must set a command code (see Commands) into byte 0 of the mailbox registers.
+To initiate a request the host must set a command code (see Commands) into mailbox data register 0.
 It is also the hosts responsibility to generate a unique sequence number into mailbox register 1.
 After this any command specific data should be written (see Layout).
 The host must then generate an interrupt to the BMC by